 - March 10, 2023

 - August 10, 2023

 - October 10, 2023

 Remember to file your tax return on time by April 30 or your Trillium Benefit payments may be delayed.

 How Do You Receive the Ontario Trillium Benefit?

-Apply for the trillium benefits every tax year.
-Your eligibility is based on your family net income from the previous tax year.
+- Apply for the trillium benefits every tax year.
+Your eligibility is based on your family’s net income from the previous tax year.
 Your eligibility may change because of differences in your family net income, your place of residence, your age or your family status.

 Three Tax Credits in One

-The Ontario energy and property tax credit assists low- to middle-income families with property taxes and goods and services tax/harmonized sales tax paid on energy.
+The Ontario Energy and Property Tax Credit (OEPTC) assists low- to middle-income families with property taxes and goods and services tax/harmonized sales tax paid on energy.
 Apply for this tax credit if you qualify for either part.
 To be eligible, you must have paid property tax or rent for your principal residence in Ontario in the prior tax year, paid living expenses for a nursing home, paid energy costs while living on an Ontario reserve, or have lived in a designed post-secondary school residence in the prior year.

-The Ontario sales tax credit assists low- to middle-income families with GST and HST paid for goods and services during the year.
+The Ontario Sales Tax Credit assists low- to middle-income families with GST and HST paid for goods and services during the year.
 Eligibility for this non-taxable payment is based on your prior year’s family net income.
-You can receive a yearly tax credit of up to $291 per family member.